 A part of the project we carried out a number of workshops in Manchester and Cardiff to test our methodology and introduces the commute-flow classification.
-This included a number of presentation by the project team as follows:

 Numerous research studies use commuting data, collected through the Census of Population, to understand social, economic and environmental challenges in the UK.
 This commuting data has been used to understand patterns; answer questions regarding the relationship between housing and labour markets; and to see if travel behaviour is becoming more or less sustainable over time.
 However, there is lots of untapped potential for such data to be used to evaluate transport policy and investment decisions so resources are more effectively and efficiently targeted to places of need.
 In applied public policy a major shortcoming has been a lack of use of this data to support investment in transport which has major implications for economic growth.
 If transport investments are inefficiently targeted, this restricts the capacity of places to grow economies to their full potential.
 This wastes their resources by over investing in transport capacity in areas where it is not needed.
 Equally, it has long been argued that efficient investment in transport is crucial if labour market exclusion, particularly the case of deprived communities, is to be tackled.
 The aim of the research is to inform community transportation policy and investment and the socio-spatial dimensions of travel to work flows over time (2001-2011).